How Apple Pay beat the odds because of great design

 Chiefly because other countries were already moving to contactless payments, it's more common that Apple Pay just works there.

 In the United Kingdom, for instance, Apple Pay arrived in July 2015 and the company claimed that "over 250,000 locations will accept Apple Pay".
-In practice, contactless payment readers didn't see Apple Pay, they saw the cards you had stored on it and so simply worked.
+In practice, contactless payment readers didn't see Apple Pay, they saw the cards you had stored on it and so they simply worked immediately.

 Consequently Apple Pay was instantly accepted just about everywhere in the UK.
-We're hesitating over saying definitively that it was absolutely every possible place you could pay money but it could well have been that.
+We're hesitating over saying definitively that it was absolutely every possible place you could pay money but if it wasn't that universal, with was incredibly close to it.

 Which means that now, some years on from the launch, Apple Pay is just another form of payment.
-You do still occasionally get comments if you use it with your Apple Watch but not often.
+Ten years on, you do still occasionally get comments if you use it with your Apple Watch but not often.

 There have been some changes since Apple Pay came to the United Kingdom, though.
 Initially payments were limited to amounts under 30 Sterling (approximately $40 US) but that was because so were all contactless payments.